 Some people might think these two types of writing are similar.
 The truth is that these are two completely different categories.
 It may seem that academic writing should be more complicated since it is focused on some specific and narrow discipline.
 Indeed, this type of writing may describe very complex concepts and provide specialized knowledge.

 Technical writing is intended to describe technical information.
-It may vary depending on the specifics of a particular industry.
+It may vary depending on the specifics of a particular industry and the market it serves.

 Academic and technical writing target different audiences.
 Academic papers are usually intended for fellow scholars.
 However, there are also academic pieces of writing intended for a broad audience.
-Technical writing is intended for people who use a product or service.
+Technical writing is intended for people who use a product or service and must understand its requirements and functionality.

 Technical Writing vs. Creative Writing